victoria line, tube map app adventure

 Green Park: Stroll Through the Park to Admire Buckingham Palace

-Victoria: This is a busy area because of the vast train, underground and coach stations.
-You can escape to Elizabeth Street in Belgravia which is right by the coach station.
-This road is packed full of fashion boutiques, coffee shops and eateries.
-You’ll find specialist stores here like the Philip Treacy hat shop, Grosvenor Stationery Company, Tom Tom Cigars, Les Senteurs Perfumery and Jo Loves fragrance products.
-Make sure you pop into the cake shop Peggy Porschen for a cupcake and pot of tea as I did.
+Victoria: This area is busy because of the vast train, underground and coach stations.
+You can escape to Elizabeth Street in Belgravia by the coach station.
+This road is packed with fashion boutiques, coffee shops, and eateries.
+You’ll find specialist stores here like the Philip Treacy hat shop, Grosvenor Stationery Company, Tom Tom Cigars, Les Senteurs Perfumery, and Jo Loves fragrance products.
+Please make sure you pop into the cake shop, Peggy Porschen, for a cupcake and pot of tea as I did.

 tube map app, elizabeth street